KirstChat/the-wee-norn-iron-box/TESTING.md

 ## Known Bugs

+There are some minor bugs currently present that could be fixed in future release and with more experience using Python and Django.

 Reviews App:

-- Currently, registered users are able to post more than one review
+- Registered users are able to post more than one review but should only be able to post one review

 [Contents](#contents)